sumanjs/suman/README.md

 });

-// As you can see, we use DI pretty heavily to provide the values or methods we need, when we need them.

 ```

 # &#9658; Purpose

 The purpose of the Suman library is to provide the most sophisticated test runner in the Node.js ecosystem, with better
 features, higher performance, improved debuggability, and more expressiveness than AVA, Mocha, and Tape.
-Suman is a first-rate library and we hope you
-take the time to compare its capabilities with AVA, Mocha and Tape.
+Suman is a first-rate library and we hope you take the time to compare its capabilities with AVA, Mocha and Tape.

 The primary aims are:

-* Developer experience and test debuggability are above all else
+* Developer experience and test debuggability are above ALL else
 * Provide a beautiful and intuitive API
-* Solve all major and minor problems in the Mocha API specifically
+* Solve all major and minor problems in the Mocha API, specifically
+* Borrow some of the best features from Mocha, AVA and Tape
 * Make tests run faster by leveraging async I/O and separate Node.js processes
 * _Isolate_ tests by running them in separate processes, so they do not share memory nor interact directly
 * Make tests _independent_, so that you can easily run one test at a time (damn you Mocha).